College of Letters & Science

 Psych 526 The Criminal Mind: Forensic and Psychobiological Perspectives or Psych 586 Honors Seminar: The Criminal Mind

-The following capstone courses are small (25-student enrollment limit), and include discussion, papers, and readings from original sources.
+The following capstone courses are small, and include discussion, papers, and readings from original sources.
 They carry a "D" (intermediate or advanced) level designation.

 Psych 410 Intermediate Statistics for Psychology